 The SP is concerned with the delivery of the strategic aims and objectives of the MAT; that includes matching the MAT's objectives and targets to the resources expected to be available.
 Plans should be kept relatively simple and flexible.
-They are the "big picture" within which the functional plans may be integrated.
+They are the "big picture" within which the Trust Improvement Plan will be integrated.